tensorchord/pgvecto.rs-docs/src/use-case/adaptive-retrieval.md

 ![](./adaptive-retrieval/adaptive-retrieval.svg)

 The reranking step is a bit slower than the initial query, but it is still much faster than querying the full dimension index.

-::: details

 It could be done in the pgvecto.rs:

 ```sql
 CREATE OR REPLACE FUNCTION match_documents_adaptive(